JuanDMeGon/JuanDMeGon/README.md

 ### Hi there 👋

 I'm Juan.
 I am a Software Engineer, working mainly in Web Development using technologies like Laravel, PHP, Livewire, Tailwind, and Alpine.js, among others!
 I am also an online instructor teaching about Web Development in Spanish and English.
-You can learn more about me and my courses in my website: https://www.juandmegon.com/#courses
+You can learn more about me and my courses on my website: https://www.juandmegon.com/#courses

 You can follow me on Twitter where I regularly share useful topics and the progress of projects: https://twitter.com/JuanDMeGon